ddugas5/ros2-learning-portfolio/README.md

 * Launch Files
 * URDFs
 * Visualize a three wheeled robot in RVIZ2
-* Improve URDFs with Xacro
+* Improve URDFs with xacro

 ## Currently Working On
 * Simulating a three wheeled robot in Gazebo